What's the best under desk treadmill? I'm a fitness expert and these are my top picks

 Best folding

 The WalkingPad A1 Pro can be folded in half and easily stowed away.
-It comes with an in-built display for metrics, and also works in manual and automatic modes and companion app.
+It comes with a in-built display for metrics, and also works in manual and automatic modes and there's companion app for tracking your stats.

 Best budget